Skip to main content

 When to take a mental health day

 In our fast-paced society, it can be difficult to find the time to consider how we are feeling.
 We’re busier than ever and our attention is being pulled in many different directions - when we’re not in meetings, we’re emailing, or messaging on Teams.
+Having mental health awareness is vital.

-The fallout from the COVID-19 pandemic - the economic upheaval and heightened health anxiety - and the current cost of living crisis are all contributing to higher levels of stress.
+The fallout from the COVID-19 pandemic - the economic upheaval and heightened health anxiety - and the cost of living crisis are all contributing to higher levels of stress.
 But with so much going on, it can be easy to miss the key signs that we need a break.

 Counselling Directory member Rosalind Miles, a psychotherapist, says she’s often asked about the signs of stress or needing to take time off.